-Put simply, the Devo In-House Relay is a software application that listens on its ports to receive inbound events, apply processing rules to the events, then forward them over a secure channel using SSL/TLS encryption to the Devo Cloud.
+Put simply, the Devo In-House Relay is a software application that detects and receives inbound events, applies processing rules to the events, then forwards them over a secure channel using SSL/TLS encryption to the Devo Cloud.
 We strongly recommend that you set up and use a Devo Relay, especially when it's not possible to send events directly from the source system to the Devo Cloud securely and with its associated tag.

 In addition to tagging events based on configurable rules and providing a secure channel to the Devo Cloud, the relay also: